l-magnificence/Mime/README.md

 ## Citations
 If you use **_Mime_** in the study, please cite the following publication:
-- Liu H, Zhang W, Zhang Y, et al. Mime: A flexible machine-learning framework to construct and visualize models for clinical characteristics prediction and feature selection. bioRxiv.
-2023.
+- Liu H, Zhang W, Zhang Y, et al. Mime: A flexible machine-learning framework to construct and visualize models for clinical characteristics prediction and feature selection.
+Comput Struct Biotechnol J. 2024.

 ## Contact
 Any technical question please list in Issues section.